daloji/UsbDongle/README.md

 # UsbDongle
-Allow the usb dongle to send sms or ussd command
+UsBDongle is a JAVA  API  that allow  you to send sms and manage your mobile banking account and ussd command

 Warning
 This  is in alpha stage.